-- All the systems need to improve their portfolio of predefined reports, in order to produce those reports their specific users need.
-Especially, SMIS lacks mostly of the predefined specific reports required by its users, depending on their individual and specific needs. - All systems would benefit of a major revision in terms of features/functionality and data content as such to become more user oriented.
+- All the systems need to improve their portfolio of predefined reports, in order to produce those reports as their specific users need.
+Especially, the SMIS lacks mostly the predefined specific reports required by its users, depending on their individual and specific - All systems would greatly benefit from a major revision in terms of features/functionality and data content as such to become more user oriented.

-Recommendations are also split along those three main evaluation questions:
+Recommendations are also split along those three main evaluation questions specified earlier: